 Acoustic drum kits are most typically used in western cultures and are used in almost every genre of popular music.
 These kits don’t require any extra amplification and are very diverse, often with their size and configuration varying between each musician’s setup.

 If you’ve ever watched a rock band play live, it’s likely their drummer will have been using a pretty loud kit to create an impact.
-In particular, metal kits include three tom-toms, with diameters ranging from 12, 13- and 16-inches, as well as a 22-inch bass drum.
+In particular, drum set parts include three tom-toms, with diameters ranging from 12, 13- and 16-inches, as well as a 22-inch bass drum.

 The snare drum on these kits is usually 14 inches in diameter but can vary in size if the musician requires a different tone.